Where There Is No Fear of God, There Is No Life.

 - The door opened for people begin to question other aspects of the Word and subsequently the majority of pulpits has done very little to quell this hideous enemy of the Cross.

 - When a true believer loses sight of the power of God and His Word, fear replaces faith and prayer goes out the window.
-They have a fear of God not providing their needs and look to other means and devices.
+They have a fear of God not providing their needs, so they look to other means and devices.
 Their memories become distorted and they forget the miraculous times when the hand of Providence moved mightily in their lives.
 Worldliness storms the Bastille; we equate things as blessings and children as too expensive to add to our quiver.
 Many prefer their worldly friends to those who truly have their eternal interests at heart.

 Our churches have become filled with the fearful while the fear of God has taken a backseat.